Getting divorced when you have children can be tough. You do not get to drive…

 Of course, your parenting plan should account for exceptions on special occasions or any other time when deviating from the established rules is appropriate.
 In addition, you and the other parent need to decide how to handle issues as your child ages.
 For instance, as your child approaches driving age, how do you decide who teaches him or her to drive?

-You and the other parent would more than likely benefit from involving others in your decision-making process, such as an attorney and counselor.
+You and the other parent would more than likely benefit from involving others in your decision-making processes, such as an attorney and counselor.
 You already know this is a difficult adjustment for you, so it isn’t hard to imagine how difficult it may be for your child.
 The decisions that the two of you make now affect your and your child’s future.

 In addition, you want to make sure that your parenting plan passes the scrutiny of the court.
 You can think outside the box, but certain boxes still need checking in order to receive court approval.
 A Florida family law attorney can help ensure that your agreement passes the legal requirements and does not somehow violate public policy or seem unreasonable to the court since its primary concern is the best interests of your child.